hellraiser7/Algorithms/README.md

     - Handle edge cases first before moving on to main logic: 1 zero means only one nonzero element in output in pos where zero is located, more than one zero means a zeroes list is returned
     - Time: O(n) | Space: O(n) for output array, but uses division
     - Need a solution without using division
   - Maybe iterating, popping the element, calculating the product, and then pushing it back in?
-TLE for this one. amazon?
+TLE for this one.
+    - The second solution: It's absolutely ridiculous.
+How is someone supposed to come up with this solution by himself in an interview?
+    - The only way you can solve this in your interview would be the fact that you'd have solved this before.
+I cannot understand how this is supposed to measure a candidate's ability to work in a company.
+Absolutely shit shit thing.